-The interim ETR for KPCo reflects the estimated annual ETR for 2019 adjusted for tax expense associated with certain discrete items.
-The interim ETR of 10.3% and 14% in 2019 and 2018, respectively, differs from the federal statutory tax rate of 21% primarily due to state income taxes, increased amortization of Excess ADIT and other book/tax differences which are accounted for on a flow-through basis.
+The interim ETR for KPCo reflects the estimated annual ETR for 2019 and 2018 adjusted for tax expense associated with certain discrete items.
+The interim ETR differs from the federal statutory tax rate of 21% primarily due to state income taxes, increased amortization of Excess ADIT and other book/tax differences which are accounted for on a flow-through basis.
 KPCo includes the amortization of Excess ADIT not subject to normalization requirements in the annual estimated ETR when regulatory proceedings instruct KPCo to provide the benefits of Tax Reform to customers over multiple interim periods.
 Certain regulatory proceedings may instruct KPCo to provide the benefits of Tax Reform to customers in a single period (e.g. by applying the Excess ADIT not subject to normalization requirements against an existing regulatory asset balance) and in these circumstances, KPCo recognizes the tax benefit discretely in the period recorded.